Inside Barstool Sports’ Culture of Online Hate: ‘They Treat Sexual Harassment and Cyberbullying as a Game’

 After a week had passed, Portnoy and Barstool seemed to have let the battle with Ponder die out.
 But for Wagner—or any woman who runs afoul of the site—covering Barstool means harassment is the brutal cost of doing business.

-On September 13, Portnoy called in to a Barstool radio show to discuss Wagner’s most recent article.
+On Sept.
+13, Portnoy called in to a Barstool radio show to discuss Wagner’s most recent article.
 “I couldn’t love her any harder,” he said.
-While he disagreed with her characterization—that Portnoy’s behavior is “sociopathic”—he regretted “tweeting, like, love emojis at her,” (again) he said.
-Portnoy also worried this might get him suspended from Twitter (again), “because I can’t restrain myself.”
+While he disagreed with her characterization—that Portnoy’s behavior is “sociopathic”—he regretted “tweeting, like, love emojis at her” (again), he said.
+Portnoy also worried this might get him suspended from Twitter (again) “because I can’t restrain myself.”

 None of the Barstool hosts batted an eye and the show kept rolling merrily along.